Infectious Disease Readiness

 - MPD Toolkit PowerPoint (PDF) is an introductory presentation giving an overview of the program and how to conduct the drills.

 - Optional Staff Training on Screening and Isolation Protocols (PDF): In order to prepare your facility’s staff to protect themselves and their patients, your organization might consider training staff on your screening, isolation and infection control protocols.
 Training can be provided to staff based on their role and likelihood of contact with patients.
 You can also reference this Essential Staff Training Terminology (PDF) document.
 Your facility may wish to use this training course designed by DOHMH to provide healthcare facility staff with an overview on how to identify and protect staff and patients from transmission of severe communicable diseases such as Ebola.
+Once you have registered for an account on the learning management system, you can search for the course name: Essential Staff Training for Infection Control.

 - MPD Overview and Checklist (PDF): Provides a one page overview and a checklist to help you prepare to conduct your MPD(s).